aphecetche/joomla2markdown/README.md

-Custom tool to convert a Joomla site to a Hugo one.
+Custom tool to convert a Joomla site to a markdown one.

 Usage:

 -   start the containers reproducing the Joomla site env (at least the db)
 -   `go run main.go` will extract stuff from the MySQL database
 -   look at output in `content` directory, tweak main.go and repeat